Drug Free Schools and Communities Act

 Scope of Policy

 This policy applies to Students who are registered or enrolled for credit or non-credit-bearing coursework (“Students”); All University employees, including all full-time and part-time Administrative Professionals, Classified staff, temporary employees (“Employees”); and independent contractors, vendors, visitors, guests and other persons having dealings with the University community (“Third Parties”).
-The University of La Verne, consisting of eleven campuses in California, wherever located (collectively, the “University”).
+The University of La Verne, consisting of six campuses in California, wherever located (collectively, the “University”).
 For questions on this policy, contact The Office of Human Resources.

 Drug-Free Schools and Communities Act